stirlo/littlebunker.com/_posts/feeds/environmental-news/2025-05-21-the-us-government-stole-the-black-hills-.md

-The volume of timber grew far above historic levels thanks to decades of total fire suppression that followed — as thick as a “shag carpet,” says Zimmerman.
-The density made the timber industry happy but ultimately made the forest more vulnerable.&nbsp;
+The volume of timber grew far above historic levels thanks to decades of total fire suppression that followed — as thick as a “shag carpet,” said Zimmerman.
+The density made the timber industry happy but ultimately made the forest more vulnerable.